What will my diet be like after my colostomy surgery? That’s one of the most common questions people have before having a colectomy.

-One of the most common questions people living with colostomies have is how their eating habits may change after having their ostomy procedure.
-After all, food is not just a necessity for living; it is also a focal point of many social gatherings, like family dinners and dates.
+After all, food is not just a necessity for life; it’s also a huge part of social life like family dinners and dates.

-If you have recently had your colostomy procedure, your main focus is probably on healing from your procedure, as well as learning how to put on and take off your colostomy pouching system.
+If you have recently had your colostomy procedure, your main focus is probably on healing from your procedure.
+You will also want to start learning how to put on and take off your colostomy pouching system.

 However, knowing what you can and cannot eat will go a long way in helping you go back to your normal routine as you heal.